blackgrape2025/peterdavanzo-site/content/library/a-moveable-feast.md

-*A Moveable Feast* is Hemingway's memoir of Paris.
-It was a city of warm cafes, ambitious young writers, cold winters, and long conversations.

-I love its clarity.
-Hemingway strips away explanation and leaves just the concrete details: the street below his window, a meal, a room, a feeling.
+Tales of Paris in the 1920s.

+What I like best about this book is the simplicity of his prose.
+He gives me the little details, like "You belong to me and all Paris belongs to me and I belong to this notebook and this pencil."

+He doesn't feel the need to explain everything.

-Hemingway called this the Iceberg Theory.
-The surface is simple, but the emotional weight lies underneath.
+He called this writing technique the Iceberg Theory.
+He hints rather than spells things out.

-I am drawn to his approach in 2026.
-We live in an age where everything is explained.
-Hemingway reminds me that meaning emerges sideways.
+The meaning arrives sideways.